rosell-dk/webp-on-demand/docs/api.md

 ### *show-report*
 Produce a report rather than serve an image.
 Default value: *false*

 ### *reconvert*
-Force a conversion, discarding existing converted image (if any) Default value: *false*
+Force a conversion, discarding existing converted image (if any).
+Default value: *false*

 ### *original*
-Forces serving original image
+Forces serving original image.
 Default value: *false*

 ### *add-x-webp-on-demand-headers*
 When set to *true*, a *X-WebP-On-Demand* header will be added describing how things went.
 Default value: *true*

 Depending on how things goes, the header will be set to one of the following: